dk14/marlowe-wolfram-webdoc/docs-src/eurocall.md

 <div id="progress-offset" style="display:none"></div>
 <progress id="sampling-progress" value="0" max="100" style="display:none"></progress>

-Note: this is webarchived snapshot of open source Marlowe Playground (see https://replayweb.page/docs/wacz-format, actual Playground might differ: https://play.marlowe.iohk.io/, https://github.com/input-output-hk/marlowe-playground), not the actual one.
+Note: this is webarchived slightly edited SNAPSHOT of open source Marlowe Playground, **NOT ACTUAL** PLAYGROUND BY IOHK (see https://replayweb.page/docs/wacz-format, actual Playground might differ: https://play.marlowe.iohk.io/, https://github.com/input-output-hk/marlowe-playground).
+Do NOT trust this for any other purposes than educational.
 Generator auto-fills the contract for you (since original playground doesn't support that), so you could simulate the contract.
+USE actual https://play.marlowe.iohk.io/ for contract development.

 <iframe src="./marlowe.html"
 title="Marlowe" height="800" width = "100%" id = "marlowe-frame"